Guillaumelvs/Python_tools/README.md

  Here I would like to share with you some useful python tools that I developed :

  - csv_table_to_markdown enables you to convert a csv table to a markdown table code.
 Then you can put the output on an online markdown editor and it will gives you a beautiful table for a presentation.
+- remove_com_in_SAS_code will delete all commentaries of a SAS code
+-